futurejones/balena-etcher-arm/etcher-build/README.md

 ```

 ### Build etcher
+Add version number for build or none to build the master
 ```
+# to build master
 ./build.sh

+# to build version v1.5.36
+./build.sh v1.5.36
 ```
 NOTE: The build will fail with this error `make: *** [Makefile:112: electron-build] Error 1`.
 This is because the inbuilt electron package system is for x86 machines and is not compatible with the arm cpu on the Raspberry Pi.
 We will use `dpkg-deb` to package etcher in the next step.